Learn how to speak Spanish fluently on your phone for just $100

-English may still be the most dominant language in the US, but the number of people who primarily speak Spanish is quickly growing.
-Want to ensure you don’t miss out on social and professional opportunities due to a gap in communication?
-Then learn how to be conversational with a lifetime subscription to Jumpspeak, offered right now with huge discounts.
+People that know how to code with Python are in demand.
+Want a career as a pro web developer or data analyst?
+Then the Learn Python and Django Developer Bundle, which is available right now at over 90 percent off the regular price, is a great way to start.

-Jumpspeak, unlike so many other language learning apps, employs cutting-edge AI technology to turn learners into fluent speakers fast.
-Instead of having you memorize lines of text and then just expecting you to know how to speak it, this iOS and Android compatible app actually listens to your voice and provides real-time feedback so you’ll know what you’re doing right.
-And it works, which is why the app has scored an impressive 4.1 out of 5 on Trustpilot and has received critical praise from the likes of Digital Trends and Forbes.
+The Learn Python and Django Developer Bundle includes eight beginner-friendly courses that introduce students to the Python coding language.
+After learning the very basics, they’ll come to understand advanced programming concepts as they discover the ins and outs of web development, data structures, social media automation, and more.
+And, since each highly rated course is delivered by Shubham Sarda — a renowned instructor who has taught over 20,000 students — they’ll be learning from one of the industry’s top minds.

-Normally, a lifetime subscription to Jumpspeak would cost $299.
-Right now, however, you can save $199 off that cost and get it for only $99.99.
-And, if you spend $75 today (after any returns), you’ll get a $10 credit within 14 days to use on a future purchase.
-That makes this offer even more unbeatable than it already is.
+The Learn Python and Django Developer Bundle would cost $1,600 under normal circumstances but, by purchasing through this special offer, you’ll save $1,570 and get it for only $29.99.
+Plus, if you spend $75 today (after any returns), we’ll give you a $10 store credit within 14 days that can be put towards a future purchase for an even better value.

 Prices subject to change.